SiENcE/luis/examples/AI_Test/luis-library-summary.md

 - `containerName`: Optional name for the container element.
 - `items`: List of strings to display in a dropdown element (widget).
 - `maxVisibleItems`: Maximum number of visible items in the dropdown list.
+- `title`: The dropdown will behave differently based on whether a title is provided or not (see desc. above)
+  - With a `title`: The title is always displayed when closed, and only the items can be selected when open.
+  - Without a `title`: The selected item is displayed when closed, matching the original behavior.
 - `iconPath`: Path to an image (jpg, png) for the icon element (widget).

 ## Usage in LÖVE2D